 Each bracelet comes with a turtle information card that has a QR code so you can quickly access your turtle's tracking map!
 To use the QR code, simply point your iPhone or Android camera at the QR code, and a notification will appear for you to tap to see your interactive map.
 If you have any issues or questions, please contact us by clicking HERE.

 Each bracelet you purchase comes with a different sea turtle to track!
-The number of turtles that are actively tracked by our partners at the Gumbo Limbo Nature Center varies from 2 to 8 at any given time.
+The number of turtles that are actively tracked by our partners at the Mote Marine Laboratory and Aquarium varies from 2 to 8 at any given time.